This section of the site will be a repository for service and other technical information pertaining to 4QD's range of motor speed controllers.

 If is doubt, contact 4QD for assistance: however the amount of assistance we can give on older controllers is limited.

 Furthermore, repairing high current controllers is a very specialist business.
 Few people have the required expertise.
 Also modern electronics are very reliable.
 With many thousands of controllers in the field, we do not even run to a proper service department ourselves as returns are few - and most of those are not faulty.
 We also modify controllers frequently if we find any pattern of failures, in order to 'customer-proof our designs.
-So it's really not possible to justify writing a proper service manual!

 If you have a problem, you should first contact support (use one of the 'Contact' buttons) with details of your problem.
 Make sure you say exactly what controller model it is, and give the issue number.